-How I Think About Product and Design
+How I Approach Product and Design

 Clarity Comes Before Execution